panacloud-modern-global-apps/full-stack-serverless-cdk/step25_lambda_edge/README.md

     });
 ```
 ### Step4:Create an S3 bucket
+Following code will create and S3 bucket.
 ```javascript
     const myBucket = new s3.Bucket(this, 'myBucket');
 ```
 ### Step5:Setup cloudfront and add your lambda function
+Following code will deploy our lambda function to cloudfront CDN.
 ```javascript

     new cloudfront.Distribution(this, 'myDist', {